15 Reasons Video Marketing Is A Must

 Whatever your marketing and communications strategy is for 2021, it absolutely must include video.

 2020 turned everything upside down.
 We saw more businesses, services, events and fundraisers move online than ever before.
+Things are now easier as people can click this site and avail services.
 Organizations turned their focus to video marketing in an effort to adapt to the “new normal.”
 What is video marketing?
 It’s using video to showcase your organization, nonprofit, service or event – anything goes!

 Here are 15 top video marketing strategies and trends: